-The Bible has been considered fiction by some, while others view it as a history book because of the truths found in ancient stories that have been proven.
-Others believe it is the word of God, and He left instructions for human beings within those stories.
-It was first transcribed in Hebrew, then Greek, then Latin, and finally into English in the early 1500’s.
-Many stories were recorded during a superstitious time of demons and an angry god who required blood sacrifices.
-Punishment by torture and fear of death were imminent for anyone breaking God’s laws.
-In fact, in the 17th century, we were still killing “witches” because of their affiliation to demons.
-Without the vocabulary we have today or science to weed out superstitions and the paranormal, they used whatever knowledge they had to tell and retell those stories.
+The Bible has been considered fiction by some, a history book by others, but many more believe it is the word of God.
+Within those stories, instructions for the human race was given.
+The Bible was first transcribed in Hebrew, then Greek, then Latin, and finally into English by the early 1500s.
+These stories were recorded during a superstitious time with demons, witches, and a fearsome god who required blood sacrifices.
+Punishment by torture and the fear of death were imminent for anyone breaking God’s laws.
+In fact, in the 17th century, we were still killing witches.
+Without science to weed out superstitions, they used whatever knowledge they had to tell and retell those stories.
 Even though it was unintentional, it seems man may have had a hand in writing God’s laws.

-Many ancient stories were recorded as fact when they might have been both fact and fiction in them.
-People continually reexamine ancient texts looking for truths, and more ancient texts have been discovered.
+Many ancient stories were recorded as fact when they may have included both fact and fiction.
+People of interest continually reexamine ancient texts looking for buried truths, and more ancient texts have been discovered that need to be translated.
 Perhaps we will find some clarity one day, but many things about ancient people and ancient stories will continue to be a mystery.